jaymody/blogposts/2023-01-30-gpt-from-scratch.md

 ```

 ### Inference Optimization
 Our implementation is quite inefficient.
-The quickest and most impactful optimization you can make (outside of GPU + batching) is implementing a [kv cache](https://kipp.ly/blog/transformer-inference-arithmetic/#kv-cache), which you can probably do by just changing a few lines of code.
-Also, we implemented our attention head computations sequentially, when we should really be doing it parallel[^heads].
+The quickest and most impactful optimization you can make (outside of GPU + batching support) would be to implement a [kv cache](https://kipp.ly/blog/transformer-inference-arithmetic/#kv-cache).
+Also, we implemented our attention head computations sequentially, when we should really be doing it in parallel[^heads].

 There's many many more inference optimizations.
 I recommend [Lillian Weng's Large Transformer Model Inference Optimization](https://lilianweng.github.io/posts/2023-01-10-inference-optimization/) and [Kipply's Transformer Inference Arithmetic](https://kipp.ly/blog/transformer-inference-arithmetic/) as a starting point.

 ### Training
-Ignoring scale, the training of a GPT is pretty standard, gradient descent with respect to language modeling loss.
-Of course there are a bunch of tricks (using the Adam optimizer, finding the optimal learning rate, regularization via dropout and/or weight decay, learning rate schedulers, sequence padding logic, weight initialization, batching, etc ...), but it's all fairly standard stuff.
+Training a GPT is pretty standard for a neural network (gradient descent w.r.t a loss function).
+Of course, you also need to use the standard bag of tricks when training a GPT  (i.e. use the Adam optimizer, find the optimal learning rate, regularization via dropout and/or weight decay, use a learning rate scheduler, use the correct weight initialization, batching, etc ...).

-The real secret sauce to training a good GPT model is the ability to **scale the data and the model**.
+The real secret sauce to training a good GPT model is the ability to **scale the data and the model**, which is where the real challenge is.

 For scaling data, you'll want a corpus of text that is big, high quality, and diverse.